Palmer River

-The Palmer River is a river located in Far North Queensland, Australia.
+The Palmer River is a river in Far North Queensland, Australia.
 The area surrounding the river was the site of a gold rush in the late 19th century which started in 1873.

 Course and features

 The headwaters of the Palmer River rise in the Sussex Range, part of the Great Dividing Range southwest of Cooktown.
 The river is formed by the confluence of the Prospect Creek and Campbell Creek, near Palmer River Roadhouse, south of Lakeland.
 The Palmer River flows west across the Cape York Peninsula towards the Gulf of Carpentaria joined by 29 tributaries including the South Palmer River, Little Palmer River and North Palmer River, before reaching its confluence with the Mitchell River northeast of Staaten River National Park.
 The river descends 365 m over its 327 km course and has a catchment area of 8335 km2.